Consumer & Health Care Organizations Join Forces to Advance Integration of Medicare & Medicaid

 Next year, the Medicare enrollment process will finally receive long overdue updates, modernization, and simplification through the implementation of the

-This week, Medicare Rights submitted comments on a proposed rule that would make some important changes to Medicare Advantage (MA)
+Last week, the Medicare Rights Center submitted comments on a proposed rule that would increase awareness of and access to

 During most of the COVID-19 pandemic, states were allowed to keep people continuously enrolled in Medicaid in exchange for enhanced